PrairieLearn/PrairieLearn/new_docs/Instructor/HowTos/Assessments/howtoHomeworkSet.md

 `Homework`  | No         | A gamified assessment that rewards repeated correct answers to questions.
 `Exam`      | Yes        | An exam where students can grade their answers at any time, and retry questions for reduced points.

-For a homework assignment, you will most likely want to define the `type` as `Homework`, but there is nothing preventing you from setting it to `Exam`.
+For a homework assignment, you will most likely want to define the `type` as `Homework`.
+For more details about the two assessment types and their behavior see [assessment types](course.md/#assessment_types).

 ### Assessment naming